 Achieving great auditorium acoustics is difficult because it requires there be a happy medium between sounding “alive” and sounding “dead”.

-When live performances (bands, orchestras, plays, speeches, etc.) are involved, words and notes need to ring throughout the space.
+With live performances (bands, orchestras, plays, speeches, etc.), words and notes need to ring throughout the space.
 This ring increases sound quality and allows for the entire audience to hear better.

 The problem is that there is a fine line between a pleasant ring and an echoic mess.
 If sound rings too much it quickly – and quite dramatically – reduces sound quality and the audience’s ability to hear clearly.